floweredscarf/su25/labs/lab11/index.md

 | ![t1](img/bst.png) |  ![t2](img/bst-and-41.png)  |

-However, to minimize restructuring of the tree and the creation of internal nodes, we choose in the following exercise to insert a new key only as a new *leaf*.
+To minimize restructuring of the tree and the creation of internal nodes, we choose in the following exercise to **insert a new key only as a new *leaf***.

 [USFCA put together a BST visualization][USFCA] interactive animation to help you visualize the BST insertion and deletion algorithms.
 Try inserting a key